 The Wiggles add four new culturally diverse band members

-Among the new members to don the skivvy alongside Anthony, Emma, Simon and Lachy are Tsehay Hawkins, an award-winning ballet dancer of Ethiopian descent, as well as Evie Ferris, a Taribelang woman who is only the second First Nations woman to join The Australian Ballet.
+Among the new members to don the skivvy alongside Anthony, Emma, Simon and Lachy are Tsehay Hawkins, an award-winning dancer of Ethiopian descent, as well as Evie Ferris, a Taribelang woman who is the second First Nations woman to join The Australian Ballet.